-- Dates of attendance (only the beginning and end dates of the semester);
+- Dates of attendance (only beginning and end dates of semesters)

 Any Wayne State student who wishes to have directory information protected can do so through their WildcatsOnline student center or by submitting written notification to the Records & Registration Office.

 C. Disciplinary Records.
 Records of student disciplinary proceedings are maintained separately from academic records.
 Information from these records will not be made available to unauthorized persons within the College or to any person outside the College without the expressed written consent of the student involved (or the parents of dependent students) except as allowed by the Family Education and Rights and Privacy Act (FERPA), under legal compulsion, or where the safety of others is involved.